tomjoht/tomjoht.github.io/_posts/2023/4/2023-04-09-ai-and-techcomm-survey-results-analysis.md

 <img src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/aitechcommsurvey1.png" alt="Question 1" />

-With *46% mildly concerned, 22% concerned, and 9% very concerned,* it's safe to say that this is a huge issue in the industry.
-Not sure if there's ever been another technology that has made nearly half the industry mildly concerned, a quarter concerned.
-For those individuals truly freaking out, how does this manifest itself?
-Do you find yourself pacing randomly in corporate hallways with tight fists?
+With *45% mildly concerned, 22% concerned, and 9% very concerned,* it’s safe to say this is a huge issue in the industry.
+Not sure if there’s ever been another technology that has made nearly half the industry mildly concerned, a quarter concerned.

 <h2>2.
 If the technical writer role vanishes in a few years, which profession would you most likely transition to (assuming you're a tech writer now)? </h2>